DINOISER: Diffused Conditional Sequence Learning by Manipulating Noises

 Motivated by these findings, we propose \method to improve \textbf{\underline{di}}ffusion models by manipulating \textbf{\underline{noi}}ses for conditional \textbf{\underline{se}}quence lea\textbf{\underline{r}}ning.
-We propose a novel way of counter-discreteness training to eliminate the chances of training on small noise scales to avoid their negative influences, for which we introduce the noise scale clipping strategy to adaptively manipulate the noise scales.
-For inference, we manipulate the model to be exposed to larger noise scales to encourage trained diffusion models to leverage source conditions.
+We propose a novel training strategy to eliminate training on small noise scales to avoid their negative influences, for which we introduce the noise scale clipping strategy to adaptively manipulate the noise scales.
+For inference, we propose to manipulate the model to be exposed to larger noise scales to encourage trained diffusion models to leverage source conditions.

-We summarize our contributions and findings as follows: \begin{compactitem} \item By thorough and in-depth preliminary studies, we shed the light on the pitfall of discreteness along with the critical role of noise scales in conditional sequence learning with diffusion models, thereby suggesting meliorated counter-discreteness solutions in terms of both training and inference by manipulating noises.
+We summarize our contributions as well as our findings as follows: \begin{compactitem} \item By thorough and in-depth preliminary studies, we shed light on the pitfall of discreteness along with the critical role of noise scales in conditional sequence learning with diffusion models, thereby suggesting meliorated solutions in terms of both training and inference by manipulating noises.

 \item We accordingly propose \method to leverage large noise scales in both training and inference.
-Experiments show that \method achieves strong performance on a variety of conditional sequence learning tasks, including several machine translation benchmarks (both bilingual and multilingual, including the most commonly-used WMT14 \textsc{En}$\to$\textsc{De}), as well as text simplification and paraphrasing, ranging from low-resource to high-resource scenarios.
+Experiments show that \method achieves strong performance on a variety of conditional sequence learning tasks, paving way for featuring diffusion models for various conditional sequence learning tasks.
+Our experiments comprehensively include several machine translation benchmarks (both bilingual and multilingual), as well as text simplification and paraphrasing, ranging from low-resource to high-resource scenarios.